 The Preclinical Testing Centre offers and provides a range of testing and analysis and relies on long-term collaboration between institutions.
 IPHYS holds the certificate "Decision of SÚKL (sukls124283/2016) on the authorization to conduct GLP toxicological studies.
 Studies and testing can be conducted under GLP or non-GLP regime within the collaborating institutions.

 Portfolio of services offered:

-Acute toxicity studies, GLP / non-GLP
+Acute toxicity studies, MTD studies

-MTD studies

-Repeated substance GLP / non-GLP
+GLP / non-GLP